WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 making public media content more accessible.

 The SPAC provides guidance to the Project Team in the following ways:
-- Gather input on how the AAPB can support stations and producers of public broadcasting with preserving and making public media more accessible
+- Gather input on how the AAPB can support stations and producers of public broadcasting with preserving and making public media more accessible <br/>
-- Help develop ideas on what types of services we can offer
+- Help develop ideas on what types of services we can offer <br/>
-- Address the needs of stations in regard to archiving
+- Address the needs of stations in regard to archiving <br/>
-- Provide advice and recommendations on significant collections for preservation
+- Provide advice and recommendations on significant collections for preservation <br/>
-- Collaborate on developing ways to engage with various user groups
+- Collaborate on developing ways to engage with various user groups <br/>
-- Get website feedback
+- Get website feedback <br/>
-- Assist in outreach to their networks and communities (other public media organizations, producers and leaders) and beyond.
+- Assist in outreach to their networks and communities (other public media <br/>
+organizations, producers and leaders) and beyond <br/>

 ### Current Stations and Producers Advisory Committee Members